rileyjmurray/sageopt/ROADMAP.md

 a mess of code that is hard to read and hard to maintain.
 In addition, it will be important to make sure that the coniclifts API is aligned with the cvxpy API as best as possible.

+### smaller steps

+Make Problem objects take two arguments instead of three;
+the objective sense shouldn't be an extra argument.

 ## Add support for more solvers (coniclifts)